JorjaFox/website/content/posts/blog/2009/08-04-how-many-csi-episodes-is-jorja-back-for-and-which-ones.md

 title: "How many CSI episodes is Jorja back for, and which ones?"
 date: '2009-08-04T10:50:33-07:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'Is it five?
+description: 'Is it five?
 Is it six?
 What order are they airing in?
 Who''s in what and when?
 If you''re confused, you''re not alone.'
 thumbnail:
     url: /img/blog/2009/1002-ghosttown04.jpg
 categories: